boytchev/suica/docs/user-guide-objects.md

 [<kbd><img src="../examples/snapshots/tube-html.jpg" width="300"></kbd>](../examples/tube-html.html)

-The `radius` of a tube is the third parameter.
-It is used in case there is no radius encoded in the spline curve itself:

-- if the spline points are 3D, then the *radius* parameter is used as a constant radius of the whole tube
+Parameter `radius` defines the radius of a tube.
+It is used in case there is no radius encoded in the spline curve itself.
+If the spline points are 3D, then the `radius` parameter is used as a constant radius of the whole tube

 ```js
 JS: